Kids ergonomics when learning from home!

 TAKE A BREAK & STAY HYDRATED!!!

-Postural Strength Exercises – such as the Prone alternate arm and leg raise, Shoulder blade squeeze and Chest Raise all help to strengthen our back muscles to help stop our shoulders from rolling forward and our back from rounding out.
+Postural Strength Exercises – such as the Prone alternate arm and leg raise, Shoulder blade squeeze and Chest Raise all help to strengthen our back muscles.
+Exercises like these, help stop our shoulders from rolling forward and our back from rounding out.
 Without our postural muscles working efficiently, we will not be able to sit straight for any length of time without feeling pain or discomfort.